Probation: Eligibility and Whether It Leaves a Criminal Record

-For example, if you have been charged with an offence with a specified minimum sentence prescribed in the law to be:
+For example, if you have been charged with an offence with a specified minimum sentence, such that you:

-“…shall be liable on conviction to imprisonment of at least 3 years or with fine up to $2,000 or with both”
+“…shall be liable on conviction to imprisonment of at least 3 years or with fine of not less than $2,000 or with both”

-the court may choose to impose either a custodial sentence or fine on you.
+the court may choose to impose on you either: